 - whether the regular employer has offered suitable work, and

-if the worker is participating in a WT plan, what the goal of the WT plan is and the date the goal is expected to be achieved.
+if the worker is participating in a RTW plan, what the goal of the RTW plan is and the date the goal is expected to be achieved.

 Associated and transfer of experience employers